-Students who feel that they meet the objectives in a technical course or courses offered at TSTC West Texas may receive credit by taking an examination.
-The Credit by Examination form is available in the Admissions/ Records Office.
-The student submits the form to the Division Chair of the program offering the course and obtains their signature on the form.
-Students will be billed for the credit hour fee for the course (s) for the test they are taking.
+Students who feel that they meet the objectives in technical course(s) offered at TSTC West Texas may receive credit by taking an examination.
+The credit by examination form is available in the Admissions and Records Office.
+The student will submit the form to the Division Chair of the program for their signature.
+Students will be billed for the credit hour fee for the course(s) for the test they are taking.
 Students who do not pass the test must enroll in the course and pay the required fees.
-A student may take a credit by examination during the first five (5) class days of the semester in which the student is enrolled in or is seeking credit for a prerequisite course.
-Students enrolled in or seeking credit by examination in block courses may have a shorter time frame; for the latest information see the Admissions and Records Office.
+A student may take a credit by examination during the first five class days of the semester in which the student is enrolled in or is seeking credit for a prerequisite course.
+Students enrolled in or seeking credit by examination in block courses may have a shorter time frame: for the latest information see the Admissions and Records Office.
 Students will be notified of the test scores by the Instructor giving the exam or the Program Chair.

-- Testing availability is at the discretion of the Program Chair/Instructor. - Refunds are not given for the tests which are failed. - Students may not take credit by examination for courses they have previously failed. - Students must complete one semester of residency at the college before credit will be awarded.
+- Testing availability is at the discretion of the Division Chair/Program Chair/Instructor. - Refunds are not given for the tests which are failed. - Students may not take credit by examination for courses they have previously failed. - Students must complete one semester of residency at the college before credit will be awarded.

-Those who are receiving veterans' benefits and/or sponsored or receiving financial aid should consult with the sponsors, the financial aid office or the veterans' benefits coordinator on campus or at the extension center before taking the examination.
+Those who are receiving veterans' benefits and/or sponsored or receiving financial aid should consult with the sponsors, the financial aid office or the veterans' benefits coordinator on campus before taking the examination.

-LIMITATIONS ON THE NUMBER OF DROPS PER STUDENT
+LIMITATIONS ON THE NUMBER OF DROPS

-Under Section 51.907 OF THE Texas Education Code, "an institution of higher education may not permit a student to drop more than six (6) courses, including any course a transfer student has dropped at another institution of higher education."
-This statute was enacted by the State of Texas in Spring, 2007 and applies to students who enroll in a public institution of higher education as first-time freshmen in Fall, 2007 or later.
-Any course that a student drops is counted towards the sixcourse limit if: "(1) the student was able to drop the course without receiving a grade or incurring an academic penalty; (2) the student's transcript indicates or will indicate the student was enrolled in the course; and (3) the student is not dropping the course in order to withdraw from the institution."
+Under Section 51.907 of the Texas Education Code, "an institution of higher education may not permit a student to drop more than six courses, including any course a transfer student has dropped at another institution of higher education."
+This statute was enacted by the State of Texas in Spring 2007 and applies to students who enroll in a public institution of higher education as first-time freshmen in Fall 2007 or later.
+Any course that a student drops is counted towards the six-course limit if:

+- The student was able to drop the course without receiving a grade or incurring an academic penalty; - The student's transcript indicates or will indicate the student was enrolled in the course; and - The student is not dropping the course in order to withdraw from the institution."

 Some exemptions for good cause could allow a student to drop a course without having it counted toward this limit, but it is the responsibility of the student to establish that good cause.
-Contact the Texas State Technical College West Texas Admissions & Records office at (325) 235-7349 for more information before you drop a course.
-Policies and procedures for implementation of this statute are being developed and will be published as soon as they are available.
+Contact the Admissions and Records Office at (325) 235-7349 for more information before you drop a course.

-A TSTC West Texas student affected by this statute that has attended or plans to attend another institution of higher education should become familiar with that institution's policies on dropping courses.
+A TSTC West Texas student affected by this statute that has attended or plans to attend another institution should become familiar with that institution's policies.